 You may also like: Top 3 Taipei Beach Destinations

-If you’re unfamiliar with Taiwan and would like help from someone who has in-depth knowledge of the oceanic attractions (and their locations) listed above, download the app and connect to a local guide.
+If you’re unfamiliar with Taiwan and would like help from someone who has in-depth knowledge of the oceanic attractions (and their locations) listed above, Book the tour and connect to a local guide.